storyprotocol/documentation/docs/Developers/get-started-with-the-smart-contracts/sc-attach-license-terms.md

 ---
-title: Attach License Terms to an IP Asset
+title: Attach Terms to an IPA
-excerpt: ''
+excerpt: Learn how to attach License Terms to an IP Asset in Solidity.
 deprecated: false
 hidden: false
 metadata: